-Description Completion Date Mussel educational resources updated to meet new state science standards and realities including distance 2023-06-30 learning.
+Description Completion Date Mussel educational resources updated to meet new state science standards and realities including June 30 2024 distance learning.
 Recruitment of new schools to participate in the SUYM challenge (annual).
-2023-12-31 Analysis of surveys to evaluate changes in knowledge, attitudes and behavior (annual).
-2024-03-31 In-person or virtual professional development, presentations to schools and other support provided to teachers 2024-04-30 (annual).
-Top schools visit Zoo to participate in on-site conservation programs or equivalent virtual experience (annual).
-2024-06-30
+December 31 2024 Professional development, presentations to schools and other support provided to teachers (annual).
+April 30 2025 Top schools visit Zoo to participate in on-site conservation programs or equivalent virtual experience June 30 2025 (annual).